-I graduated from the University of Edinburgh with a First Class Honours degree in Astrophysics, then took a year out to work on environmental projects in Tanzania.
-I followed this with an MSc in Soil and Water Engineering with the aim of becoming an environmental scientist.
+I graduated from the University of Edinburgh with a First Class Honours degree in Astrophysics.
+I then took a year out to work on environmental projects in Tanzania.
+I followed this with an MSc in Soil and Water Engineering at Cranfield Institute of Technology with the aim of becoming an environmental scientist.
 My Phd was in Applied Maths at Liverpool University studying the transport of radioactivity from the Chernobyl accident in the English Lake District.

 My first job was at the Centre for Ecology and Hydrology as a Mathematical Modeller, researching radioactivity in the Ukraine, Belarus and Russia.
 I stayed at the Centre for Ecology and Hydrology for 13 years, becoming Head of River Chemistry.

-I joined Portsmouth University as Reader in Environmental Physics in 2007 then in 2011 became Professor of Environmental Science.
+I joined the University of Portsmouth as a Reader in Environmental Physics in 2007.
+I became Professor of Environmental Science in 2011.
 At Portsmouth I continued my work on the environmental effects of pollutants including developing a new model for phosphorus in rivers (with a colleague at Centre for Ecology and Hydrology) and research on radiation effects on wildlife.

 My research is primarily into the environmental impacts of pollutants, in particular accidental or routine releases of radioactivity.

 I am currently leading a UK-Ukraine project to carry out stakeholder engagement and public communication activities to help the communities still living in radioactively contaminated areas.
 This work is supporting the State Agency of Ukraine for Exclusion Zone Management in improving the lives of people in contaminated areas.

 I welcome enquiries and applications from students wishing to be supervised in PhD projects within the area of radiation in the environment.